 Prospect Heights, IL 60070

-This outstandingly successful event is scheduled for June 28, 2021.
+This outstandingly successful event will be held on August 30, 2021 at the Bryn Mawr Country Club in Lincolnwood, with some changes to the lineup.
 We are looking forward to seeing all of the participants and supporters of the Illinois Chapter.
 For those who cannot make it but wish to continue your support of the Tourette Association, please click here.

 Due to the lingering effects of Covid-19 all support groups and gatherings are on hold.
 We look forward to seeing our “family” in the near future and will post information as it becomes available.